XXIIVV/webring/README.md

 [The Wiki](https://webring.xxiivv.com/wiki.html) is a decentralized encyclopedia using [ndtl](https://wiki.xxiivv.com/Indental) feeds.

-To join, create a `.ndtl` file on your site, and add its URL to [your webring entry](https://github.com/XXIIVV/Webring/blob/master/scripts/sites.js) as `wiki:`.
+To join, create a `.ndtl` file on your site, and add its URL to [your webring entry](https://github.com/XXIIVV/Webring/blob/master/scripts/sites.js) using the `wiki` key.

 ## Webring CLI